kyranb/Footprints/README.md

 ```

 ##### Tracking process in details
-First off the `CaptureAttributionDataMiddleware` can be registred globally or on a selected list of routes.
+First off the `CaptureAttributionDataMiddleware` can be registered globally or on a selected list of routes.

 Whenever an incomming request passes through the `CaptureAttributionDataMiddleware` middleware then it checks whether or not the request should be tracked using the class `TrackingFilter` (can be changed to any class implementing the `TrackingFilterInterface`) and if the request should be logged `TrackingLogger` will do so (can be changed to any class implementing `TrackingLoggerInterface`).

 The `TrackingLogger` is responsible for logging relevant information about the request as a `Vist` record.
-The most important parameter is the requests "footprint" which is the entity that *should* be the same for multiple requests performed by the same user and hence this is what is used to link different requests.
+The most important parameter is the request's "footprint" which is the entity that *should* be the same for multiple requests performed by the same user and hence this is what is used to link different requests.

 Calculating the footprint is done with a request macro which in turn uses a `Footprinter` singleton (can be changed to any class implementing `FootprinterInterface`).
 It will look for the presence of a `footprints` cookie (configurable) and use that if it exists.
 If the cookie does not exist then it will create it so that it can be tracked on subsequent requests.
 It might be desireable for some to implement a custom logic for this but note that it is important that the calculation is a *pure function* meaning that calling this method multiple times with the same request as input should always yield the same result.